Mary Ann Lisanti

 Mary Ann Lisanti (born October 27, 1967) is an American politician and a member of the Democratic Party, who represented District 34A in the Maryland House of Delegates.
 Previously she represented district F on the Harford County Council, representing Havre de Grace, Abingdon, Belcamp/Riverside and Aberdeen Proving Ground.
 In January 2014 Lisanti filed to run for the Maryland House of Delegates and to not seek a 3rd term on the County Council.
+She was first elected in 2014 and re-elected in 2018.
+Before her tenure in the state legislature, she served on the Harford County Council.
 In early March 2019, the House of Delegates unanimously censured Lisanti for a racial slur directed at the African-American majority Prince George's County, with her own county's Democratic Party calling for her resignation.